finnianr/Eiffel-Loop/doc/Contents.md

 * Automates composition of JNI call signature strings.
 * Automates cleanup of Java objects.

 The framework is based on the concept of a Java agent that is similar to an Eiffel agent.
-You will find classes: [$source JAVA_FUNCTION] and [$source JAVA_PROCEDURE] that inherit [$source JAVA_ROUTINE].
+You will find classes: [JAVA_FUNCTION](http://www.eiffel-loop.com/library/language_interface/Java/java_agents/java_function.html) and [JAVA_PROCEDURE](http://www.eiffel-loop.com/library/language_interface/Java/java_agents/java_procedure.html) that inherit [JAVA_ROUTINE](http://www.eiffel-loop.com/library/language_interface/Java/java_agents/java_routine.html).
 These agent classes automatically generate correct JNI call signatures.
 The library allows the creation of recursively wrapped classes where the arguments and return types to wrapped routines are themselves wrapped classes.

 See [example/eiffel2java/eiffel2java.ecf](http://www.eiffel-loop.com/example/eiffel2java/eiffel2java.html) for an example of it's use.
 ## Python
 Some extensions to Daniel Rodríguez's [PEPE library for Eiffel](https://github.com/finnianr/Eiffel-Loop/tree/master/contrib/Eiffel/PEPE).
 This library allows you to call Python objects from Eiffel.
-Here is one example to query ID3 tags in an MP3 file: [$source EL_EYED3_TAG].
+Here is one example to query ID3 tags in an MP3 file: [EL_EYED3_TAG](http://www.eiffel-loop.com/library/language_interface/Python/example/el_eyed3_tag.html).
 ## Eiffel Remote Object Server (EROS)
 EROS is an acronym for **E**iffel **R**emote **O**bject **S**erver and is an experimental project that implements an Eiffel orientated XML remote procedure call protocol.